Efficiency gains of a multi-scale integration method applied to a scale-separated model for rapidly rotating dynamos: Numerical results

 To illustrate how the accuracy of the time dependent mean magnetic field energy corresponds to vertical profiles we refer to Fig.~\ref{fig:vert_profMult} which presents solutions of $ B_x $ component and mean temperature $ \bar{\theta} $ at fixed averaging window $ s = 50 $.

-Left graph on Fig.~\ref{fig:vert_profMult} contains two $y$-axes and shows the agreement of the profiles with reference solution when using a scaling factor $f=2.0$ for the slow step.
+Left graph \reva{in} Fig.~\ref{fig:vert_profMult} contains two $y$-axes and shows the agreement of the profiles with reference solution when using a scaling factor $f=2.0$ for the slow step.
 Results of numerical simulations with $ f = 3.0 $ show discrepancies in the profiles, where a maximum deviation is observed for largest micro step $ \Delta t = 10^{-3} $ (green line) and the relative error is the order of $ 10^{-1} $.
-Smaller values of $ \Delta t $ give better results in accuracy having second order relative error at $ \Delta t = 5\cdot10^{-3} $ (red line) and third order precision at $ \Delta t = 10^{-4} $ (black line).
+Smaller values of $ \Delta t $ give better results in accuracy having \reva{$E_{rel} \sim 10^{-2}$} at $ \Delta t = 5\cdot10^{-3} $ (red line) and \reva{$E_{rel} \sim 10^{-3}$} at $ \Delta t = 10^{-4} $ (black line).